dhellmann/pymotw/PyMOTW/select/index.rst

 contents of the lists passed in.
 All of the sockets in the :data:`readable` list have incoming data buffered and available to be read.
 All of the sockets in the :data:`writable` list have free space in their buffer and can be written to.
-The sockets in :data:`exceptional` have had an error (the actual definition of "exceptional condition" depends on the platform).
+The sockets returned in :data:`exceptional` have had an error (the actual definition of "exceptional condition" depends on the platform).

 The "readable" sockets represent three possible cases.
-If the socket is the main "server" socket, on which the server is listening for connections, then the "readable" condition means it is ready to accept another incoming connection.
+If the socket is the main "server" socket, the one being used to listen for connections, then the "readable" condition means it is ready to accept another incoming connection.
 In addition to adding the new connection to the list of inputs to monitor, this section sets the client socket to not block.

 .. literalinclude:: select_echo_server.py
    :lines: 42-53

-The next case is a readable socket with data available to be read, which represents an established connection with a client that has sent data.
-The data is placed on the queue so it can be sent through the socket and back to the client.
+The next case is an established connection with a client that has sent data.
+The data is read with :func:`recv`, then placed on the queue so it can be sent through the socket and back to the client.

 .. literalinclude:: select_echo_server.py
    :lines: 55-63

-A reable socket *without* data available is from a client that has disconnected, and the stream is ready to be closed.
+A readable socket *without* data available is from a client that has disconnected, and the stream is ready to be closed.

 .. literalinclude:: select_echo_server.py